 - Original development sponsored by Temple University Institute on Disabilities

 This service is being provided "as is", without any express or implied warranty.
 WAVE's automated reports are generated by software.
 These machine-generated evaluations of website accessibility are not conclusive.
 In particular, WebAIM makes no representation or warranty of any kind concerning the reliability, quality, or merchantability of this service or its fitness for any particular purpose.
 Additionally, WebAIM does not guarantee that use of this service will ensure the accessibility of your web content or that your web content will comply with any specific web accessibility standard or law.
-You understand and agree that you download and/or use the WAVE service and/or toolbar at your own discretion and risk and that you will be solely responsible for any damages to your computer system or loss of data that results from the download or use of WAVE.
+You understand and agree that you download and/or use the WAVE service and/or browser extensions at your own discretion and risk and that you will be solely responsible for any damages to your computer system or loss of data that results from the download or use of WAVE.

-You acknowledge that WebAIM or third parties own all right, title, and interest in and to the WAVE service and toolbar, portions thereof, or software provided through or in conjunction with WAVE, including without limitation all Intellectual Property Rights.
+You acknowledge that WebAIM or third parties own all right, title, and interest in and to the WAVE service and browser extensions, portions thereof, or software provided through or in conjunction with WAVE, including without limitation all Intellectual Property Rights.
 You agree not to modify, adapt, translate, prepare derivative works from, decompile, reverse engineer, disassemble, or otherwise attempt to derive source code from WAVE.

 WAVE is © 2019 - WebAIM.